semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 ```

 Checks if an archive with provided key exists in cache.
-Command passes if key is found in the cache, otherwise is fails.
+Command passes if key is found in the cache, otherwise it fails.

 ### cache list